DebugBundle

 Member Management

-1. list_members → See current organization members
+1. list_project_members → See current project collaborators

-3. list_member_invites → Track pending invitations
+3. list_project_member_invites → Track pending project invitations

-5. update_member_role → Change a member's role
+5. update_project_member_role → Change a collaborator's role

 Billing Management

-Check billing state and manage project capacity.
+Check billing state, start an eligible no-card trial, and manage project capacity.

-2. increase_capacity → Add capacity when the team needs more allowance
+3. increase_capacity → Add capacity when the team needs more allowance

-3. schedule_capacity_reduction → Schedule a reduction for the next billing cycle
+4. schedule_capacity_reduction → Schedule a reduction for the next billing cycle

-4. cancel_capacity_reduction → Cancel a pending reduction
+5. cancel_capacity_reduction → Cancel a pending reduction

 Combining Patterns